geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="325px" width="325px"}

 The Sequoia camera is about the size of a GoPro.
 It’s lightweight enough to serve as payload on a consumer-style drone such as the one we selected (a 3DR Solo).
 Flying the camera over a field allowed us to collect light reflecting from the leaves of the field in a very specific way.
 As the image indicates the Sequoia collects light in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge) bands.
 By manipulating these various bands we were able to create different kinds of vegetation index, one of which is known as an NRG index.
-Most or us are familiar with RGB images but in an NRG image the RGB (Red-Green-Blue) colors are swapped out for a different, the NIR (Near-infrared), the Red and the Green.
+While most of us are familiar with RGB images in an NRG image the RGB (Red-Green-Blue) colors are swapped out for a different set, NIR (Near-infrared), the Red and the Green.

-The image below is an NRG image taken from a height of about 325 ft on a clear day in late April, 2018.
+The image below shows an NRG image taken from a height of about 325 ft on a clear day in late April, 2018.

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="250px" width="300px"}